Happy Fermentation Friday! Today is storytime.

 Not exactly sure, but please let me know if you have any suggestions or recommended reading.
 I want to try asparagus again soon as we are in the middle of fresh asparagus season and organic is readily available from many local sources.
 This time around I would try the airlock method with a pickler attachment of some sort.

 How do I track progress?

 I take pictures for visual reference as well as tracking the date and time (thank you technology).
 I wish I took notes, but I have a million notebooks laying around and chances are I wouldn’t know which one had the notes I needed.
 Maybe I need a dedicated fermenting book to go with my dedicated recipe book.

 Day 1.
-I washed approximately 0.6 pounds of asparagus, trimmed the ends, and slid them into a half-gallon mason jar.
-I also added 2 sprigs of fresh oregano.
-I calculated my salt at 3/4 tablespoon based on asparagus weight and blended it with enough water to pour over the asparagus.
+I washed approximately 0.6 pounds of asparagus, trimmed the ends, slid them into a half-gallon mason jar, added 2 sprigs of fresh oregano, calculated the salt at 3/4 tablespoon based on asparagus weight, and blended it with enough water to pour over the asparagus.

 In 2009 I loosely covered ball jars with tinfoil, but this time I used a little ramekin that fit just right.
 I think I filled it with water to weight it down.
 It encouraged brine to cover the asparagus, but still allowed a little bit of air out.

 I set it all in a cereal bowl with a paper towel to catch any overflow and put it in a dark corner to rest.